resin

 1972 | The Runner

 My goal was to simulate the motion of running and capture the anguish, dedication, and fortitude found on a runner’s face at the end of a long race.
-When looking-up into the 5-sided mirrored box, the viewer can see multiple reflections of the four components tumbling on top of one another...they do create movement.
+When looking-up into the 5-sided mirrored box, the viewer can see multiple reflections of the four components tumbling on top of one another…creating movement.

 In 1979, I was invited to exhibit The Runner at the Boston Marathon Expo, in conjunction with their prestigious annual race.
 The feedback from the exhibit was gratifying and inspired me to enter the Maryland Marathon.